Skip to main content

 - "user-prompter-svc"

-oo grant save user-prompter-grant.yaml
+oo permit save user-prompter-permit.yaml

 Tokens